-Dear esteemed colleagues,
+Dear Esteem colleagues,

-Rasmi Shoocongdej, PhD
+Rasmi Shoocongdej, Ph.D.

-President, Indo-Pacific Prehistory Association
+President of the Indo-Pacific Prehistory Association (IPPA)

 Please join our 22th IPPA Congress, 6-12 November 2022